barefootwriter/KPU/IDEA/dev/kpu_strategic_plan.md

 Quality
 -------

-#### All KPU graduates are prepared for global citizenship and Recognized
+#### All KPU graduates are prepared for global citizenship and
-teaching and scholarship rewarding careers.
+     rewarding careers.

 * Embed learning outcomes within the University’s academic plan that prepare students for global citizenship Continuing and professional